 The last paragraph of the nomination and supporting letters should summarize the work, state who has benefited, and highlight some of the candidate’s recognition’s and notable service to his/her field.

-Nominations will be accepted January thru April 1st, 2015.
-The winner will be notified in mid-May and invited to give the 2015 Leptoukh Lecture at the Fall AGU Meeting in San Francisco.
+Nominations will be accepted between 1st January and April 15th, 2017.
+The winner will be notified in mid-May and invited to give the 2017 Leptoukh Lecture at the Fall AGU Meeting in San Francisco.